IKIM-Essen/ClusterDocs/docs/reference/authentication-lifecycle.md

 saved procedure.

-After activation, the same human identity is used by RCC web services, project membership, Slurm attribution, Files, and SSH even though those surfaces may use different authentication mechanisms.
+After activation, the same human identity is used by RCC web services, project membership, Slurm attribution, Files, and optional SSH even though those surfaces may use different authentication mechanisms.

+A browser-first user may stop here: if their work is fully supported through Files and RCC Analysis, there is no reason to create an SSH key merely because the account exists.

 ## 2. Web sign-in is shared across RCC services

 RCC web services use a common sign-in boundary where possible.
 A successful web sign-in can establish your authenticated RCC identity for services such as Files, account/project management, and other released RCC applications.

+When RCC Analysis is released, Notebook and Workflow modes use this browser identity plus server-side project authorization.
+They do not require a browser user to possess a Slurm signing key or SSH private key.

 This is **single sign-on**, not shared authorization.
 After sign-in, each service still checks whether your identity may access the requested project or action.